ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 ### Byzantine Faults

-A Byzantine fault is where a process behaves in an arbitrary or malicious way.
+A Byzantine fault is where a process behaves in an arbitrary or intentionally malicious way.
 So, if a protocol is tolerant of Byzantine faults, does this mean it must also tolerate timing faults?

 Yes, it does.